nvdaes/clipContentsDesigner/readme.md

 ## Changes for 13.0
 * Fixed an issue in visual layout of the settings panel, thanks to Cyrille Bougot.
+* Fixed bugs when using emulate copy in browsers if focus mode is active.

 ## Changes for 12.0
 * Fixed bugs when using emulate copy in applications like LibreOffice Writer.